tujindong/tu-view-plus/site/docs/en-US/components/affix.md

-# Affix 固钉
+# Affix

-## 何时使用

-将页面元素固定在特定可视区域。
+Fix the element to a specific visible area.

-## 基础用法
+## Basic usage

-:::demo src="../examples/affix/basic.vue" title="固钉默认固定在页面顶部。通过设置 offset 属性来改变吸顶距离，默认值为 0。"
+:::demo src="../examples/affix/basic.vue" title="Affix is fixed at the top of the page by default.
+You can set offset attribute to change the offset top，the default value is 0."

 :::

-## 指定容器
+## Target container

-:::demo src="../examples/affix/target.vue" title="通过设置 target 属性，让固钉始终保持在容器内， 超过范围则隐藏。"
+:::demo src="../examples/affix/target.vue" title="You can set target attribute to keep the affix in the container at all times.
+It will be hidden if out of range.
+Please notice that the container avoid having scrollbar."

 :::

-## 固定位置
+## Fixed Position

-:::demo src="../examples/affix/position.vue" title="组件提供 2 个固定的位置参数 top 和 bottom。通过设置 position 属性来改变固定位置，默认值为 top。"
+:::demo src="../examples/affix/position.vue" title="The affix component provides two fixed positions: top and bottom.
+You can set position attribute to change the fixed position, the default value is top."

 :::